rizesky/zsdevutil/README.md

 # ZsDevUtil

-ZsDevUtil is an application that try to copy functionality of  [DevUtils](https://devutils.com/demo/).
+ZsDevUtil is a JavaFx application that try to copy functionality of  [DevUtils](https://devutils.com/demo/).

 ## Current Feature